 Also lacking in the state are prescription drug box drop offs.

 Dr. Hodges-Crowder says that while the number of heroin cases are mostly concentrated to the greater New Orleans area, it is an epidemic quickly spreading across the state.
-Synthetic cannabis is also an issue.
+Synthetic cannabis is also an issue (not to be confused with the one produced using the CO2 extraction machine).
 The state has seen a crackdown from law enforcement, but simply can’t keep up with the production.
 Dr. Hodges-Crowder says it is constantly evolving into new brands and products.
 In addition to that, a new scary cocktail is on the rise among teens.